Woset123/ismin-2020-project/README.md

 ### Features

-- Splash Screen :ok_hand:
+- Splash Screen :heavy_check_mark:
-- Overview of the 20 most populated cities of some European countries :ok_hand:
+- Overview of the 20 most populated cities of some European countries :heavy_check_mark:
-- Add a new Town :ok_hand:
+- Add a new Town :heavy_check_mark:
-- Remove an existing Town :ok_hand:
+- Remove an existing Town :heavy_check_mark:
-- Favorite Towns can be handled :ok_hand:
+- Favorite Towns can be handled :heavy_check_mark:
 - A lot lot lot time of researches :relieved:

 ### Issues